F1248/OpenCore-Legacy-Patcher/docs/BUILD.md

 # Building and installing OpenCore

-Now that we have a macOS installer, let's now build our OpenCore configuration!
+Now that we've a macOS installer, let's now build our OpenCore configuration!

 Next, run the `OpenCore-Legacy-Patcher.app`: